When will Westworld season 4 start?

 If you don't have Sky already that means you'd have to sign up for one of its TV bundles to watch the show live, but there is another (cheaper) way: Now TV.
-This streaming service boasts Sky content - including Westworld - so you'll be able to watch Westworld season 3 whenever you want as the show airs, and the Entertainment Pass costs just £8.99 a month, with a 7-day free trial.
+This streaming service boasts Sky content - including Westworld - so you'll be able to watch Westworld whenever you want.
+The Entertainment Pass costs just £8.99 a month, with a 7-day free trial.

-Now TV also often has the first two seasons of Westworld available to stream, though availability does vary, but at the time of writing both are available - check here to see what's available right now and watch it yourself.
+Now TV also often has the first three seasons of Westworld available to stream, though availability does vary, but at the time of writing every episode is available - check here to see what's available right now and watch it yourself.

-We don't know a huge amount yet about the show's third season, but we have a few ideas.
-Naturally, spoilers for the first two seasons follow from here.
+We don't know a huge amount yet about the show's fourth season, but we have a few ideas.
+Naturally, spoilers for the first three seasons follow from here.

 How many episodes will there be?